 - Commonwealth of Massachusetts Department of Environmental Protection approval for use in septic systems in the State of Massachusetts

 - State of Michigan Department of Environmental Quality approval for in the State of Michigan.

-- United States Coast Guard approval to be considered for Deepwater Horizon Federal On-Scene Coordinator use for spill response.
+- United States Coast Guard R&D Center (USCG RDC) approval for consideration for BP's Deepwater Horizon spill response.

 - Massachusetts Turnpike Authority approval for use in spill response.

-- Approved for use in the Sea of Japan in 1997 after Nakhodka Spill.
+- Used by Japanese authorities in the Sea of Japan in 1997 after Nakhodka Spill.

 - State of Texas authorized the use MicroSorb microbes to treat a heavy oil spill in Galveston Bay.